pbearne/wp-author-avatars/readme.txt

 * the shortcode can page the avatars for large sets add a page_size to the shortcode e.g. "page_size=30"

 The plugin makes use of built in wordpress (core) functions to retrieve user information and get avatars.

+The Plug-in can show users from bb-press, Budy-press and Co-Author Plus Plug-in

 Single user avatars can be inserted using the [show_avatar shortcode](http://authoravatars.wordpress.com/documentation/show_avatar-shortcode/) and configured to...